 All you need to buy is real whole-wheat kernels.

-Or, if you're a beekeeper, then you can use your bees wax solar extractor; that's what I'm going to do.
+Or, if you're a beekeeper, then you can use your solar wax extractor; that's what I am going to do in future.

 It all begins with a bag of wheat; that might be 2kg, or 50.
 We purchase four of these every year directly from the farmer for our bread.
 Some goes to the chickens in the garden.

 An alternative is a sunny windowsill where you can leave it for a week or more.
 Outside you risk forgetting it overnight; dew and damp, and even an unexpected shower can ruin everything.
 Being a beekeeper I'm going to dry the bulgar in the solar wax extractor this year.

 When cooked the grains of wheat swell and have a bright, shiny appearance.

 If you don't have a counter-top induction stove, give serious consideration to purchasing one; they use half the electricity and cook twice as fast.
 Magic at around $65; or a full hob of course but that's expensive.

 You're unlike to have a solar wax extractor of course for your tabbouleh bulgar wheat, but two-days in the hot sun did the trick; dry as a bone, but just to be sure, once ground, I'll give it another sunny few hours.
 You don't want any aflatoxin lurking; it just loves moldy wheat, corn and peanuts.

 Tabbouleh bulgar wheat must be complete dry before you can grind it.
 That means leaving it out in very hot, non-humid weather, or drying it in a slow oven.
 That of course is problematic for those concerned with preserving the Earth for their grandchildren; the options are either a solar electric oven using sunshine, or a woodstove heating system.